Gallie83/PP1-Afterlife/Readme.md

 * ### Tour

-    * The tour page give the user a list of upcoming tour dates, with links to buy tickets under each date.
+    * The tour page gives the user a list of upcoming tour dates, with links to buy tickets under each date.
     * There is an image at the top of the screen showing the band playing live.
 ![Tour page image](assets/readme-assets/tour-screen.png)
 ![Tour page image](assets/readme-assets/tour-dates.png)